javers/javers.github.io/documentation/repository-examples/index.md

 <h2 id="read-snapshots-history">Read snapshots history</h2>

-Having some commits saved in `JaversRepository` we can fetch the list of Robert's object [Snapshots]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/CdoSnapshot.html) and check how Robert looked like in the past:
+Having some commits saved in JaversRepository, we can fetch the list of Robert's object [Snapshots]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/CdoSnapshot.html) and check how Robert looked like in the past: